yucissy/virtues/README.rst

 Getting Started
 -----

-Create a list of virtues you'd like to track with the command
+Create a list of virtues you'd like to track with the command:

     $ virtues init